jameshfisher/jameshfisher.com/_posts/2017-04-05-set_socket_nonblocking.md

 ---
-title: "How do I set a socket to be non-blocking?"
+title: How do I set a socket to be non-blocking?
-justification: "I'm learning networking by understanding pieces of Redis."
+justification: I'm learning networking by understanding pieces of Redis.
+tags: []
 ---

 The traditional UNIX system calls are _blocking_.
 For example: